ByteDice/powerPlateDatapack/README.md

 ### Special thanks to these people for helping me with this project

-Huge thanks to KPOW for the amazing suggestions they've given me
+Huge thanks to KPOW for the amazing suggestions and art they've designed

 **Playtesters:**\
 8BitBiscotti, KPOW

 **Text revising:**\
 Reckless

+**Texture pack artists:**
+KPOW

 <sub>Gotta give credits to myself (Byte Dice) for coding everything</sub>